Axie Infinity Shards Tops 24 Hour Volume of $16.75 Million (AXS)

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the US dollar during the 1 day period ending at 10:00 AM E.T. on November 15th.
-Over the last seven days, Axie Infinity Shards has traded flat against the US dollar.
-One Axie Infinity Shards coin can currently be bought for $0.15 or 0.00001083 BTC on major cryptocurrency exchanges.
-Axie Infinity Shards has a market cap of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the 24 hour period ending at 19:00 PM E.T. on November 18th.
+One Axie Infinity Shards coin can currently be purchased for approximately $0.15 or 0.00001083 BTC on major exchanges.
+In the last week, Axie Infinity Shards has traded flat against the dollar.
+Axie Infinity Shards has a total market capitalization of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.